 —Elisa, Mexico Service Trip

-Specifically, Tri-S programs for learning and serving include construction projects, teaching in elementary schools, caring for orphaned children, and helping with community development projects.
+Tri-S programs for learning and serving include projects such as construction, teaching in elementary schools, caring for orphaned children, and helping with community development projects.
 Students serve in distant places such as the jungles of Peru, villages of the Caribbean, rural communities of Uganda, and the great urban centers of the world.
-Participants care for the sick in clinics and hospitals in Hong Kong, Korea, and Honduras.
+Participants care for the sick in clinics and hospitals in Guatemala, Zambia, and China.
 In India, students assist the Missionaries of Charity in caring for the destitute and dying in Calcutta.
-Educators tutor and teach in England, Taiwan, and Egypt.
+Educators tutor and teach in Grand Cayman, Alaska, and the Dominican Republic.
 Volunteers support community development projects in Belize, Egypt, Brazil, and with Native Americans in the USA.
-Prospective ministers lead youth camps, vacation church schools, and ministry in Finland, Australia, Germany, and England.
-Musicians and dramatists tour with music and plays throughout Europe, Asia, Africa, and Latin America.
+Prospective ministers lead youth camps, vacation bible schools, and ministry in Finland, Australia, Germany, and England.
+Musicians and dramatists tour with music and plays throughout Europe and Asia.

-Although each Tri-S program is unique, most consist of ten to fifteen students and a faculty or staff leader.
+Although each Tri-S program is different, most consist of ten to fifteen students and a faculty or staff leader.
 Prior to departure, the group will meet four to five times for cultural orientation and preparation for travel.
-Participants prepare for their Tri-S experience by reading and studying about the history and culture of the country.
-Also, groups will meet regularly during the time of their travel to discuss their experiences, thoughts, and feelings.
+Participants prepare for their Tri-S experience by doing such things as reading and studying about the history of the culture and learning how to traverse public transportation systems.
+Groups will meet regularly during the time of their travel to discuss their experiences, thoughts, and feelings.

 The Tri-S program provides a cross-cultural learning/service context to support the following objectives: